accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/glossaire.md

 ##### Replacement mechanisms available in iOS

 - **Increase contrast**: The option is available from the path: *Settings &gt; Accessibility &gt; Text display and size &gt; Increase contrast*.
 When enabled, this option allows different styles to be loaded that have been defined by the author for this specific option in order to offer a higher contrast version to users who need it.
-In addition, this option increases the contrast of native iOS components such as *switch*{lang=en} buttons.
+In addition, this option increases the contrast of native iOS components such as switch buttons.
 - **Differentiate without colour**: This option is available via the path: *Settings &gt; Accessibility &gt; Text display and size &gt; Differentiate without colour*.
 When enabled, this option allows you to load additional visual information other than colour (for example, shape or size) that has been defined by the author for this specific option, in order to highlight a graphic element whose colouring carries information (an active button, for example).

 ##### Replacement mechanisms available on Android